code-star/sbt-azure-functions-plugin/README.md

 1. create the zip file that holds the jar + json files
 1. add task to upload to Azure
 1. provide a sample project showing plugin usage
+1. create a combined execution task that does azfunGenerateFunctionJsons + azfunCopyHostJson + azfunCopyLocalSettingsJson

 ## Cross compiling and testing